eric-benny/covey.town/DESIGN.md

 1. Not sure if this is to be on it's own, OR will be discussed in the frontend:super/sub section.
 Placed it here, since we discussed this section on Thurs.
 Feel free to modify.

 # Reflections, Next-steps & Conclusion
-## Production code we did not use:
-1. List code we didn't include from production code base
+## Reflections and Rationale post feature update
-2. We did not use transporter code.
+### During the length of the project, We did not use transporter code from the Professor's Covey.Town repo.
     - we made changes to our code by the time we saw the transporter code update and had to comment the update to make sure it did not interact with our current feature we were building.
-    - List any other reasoning
-3. Sprite fix (in upper left) update
-    - updated code from Professor used the same naming convention for a field we already had in use.
-    - So we can explain what we did.
+2.

 ## Next-steps & Conclusion: